Category Archives: Saxony Royals

 by Scott Mehl © Unofficial Royalty 2017

-Maria Ana of Portugal, wife of King Georg of Saxony
+Maria Ana of Portugal, Princess Georg of Saxony ;source: Wikipedia

-Infanta Maria Ana of Portugal was the wife of Prince Georg, who later became King Georg of Saxony.
-She was born Infanta Maria Ana Fernanda Leopoldina Micaela Rafaela Gabriela Carlota Antónia Júlia Vitória Praxedes Francisca de Assis Gonzaga in Lisbon, Portugal on August 21, 1843.
-Maria Ana was the daughter of Queen Maria II of Portugal and Prince Ferdinand of Saxe-Coburg and Gotha.
+Infanta Maria Ana of Portugal was the wife of the future King Georg of Saxony but she died before he became King of Saxony.
+She was born Infanta Maria Ana Fernanda Leopoldina Micaela Rafaela Gabriela Carlota Antónia Júlia Vitória Praxedes Francisca de Assis Gonzaga in Lisbon, Portugal on August 21, 1843, the daughter of Queen Maria II of Portugal and Prince Ferdinand of Saxe-Coburg and Gotha.
 She had ten siblings:

 Maria Ana, c1856. source: Wikipedia